-The RCS evidence programme enables information from children themselves on their wellbeing and needs to be linked with local authority management information on children services.
+The RCS programme enables information from children themselves on their wellbeing and needs to be linked with local authority administrative information on children services.
 This will help to assess how current services are meeting the need of local children and families, and provide information for future improvements.

 Implications and consequences of not linking data